"Of course I am minimising my tax. And if anyone in this country doesn't minimise their tax, they want their heads read!" Kerry Packer

 You're almost certainly paying too much tax right now.
 How can we be so sure?
 Because the vast majority of our new business clients were paying more tax than they needed to before they consulted with us.

 When you consider that the average Australian pays more in taxes in a lifetime than they do on their mortgage, finding ways to reduce your tax bill makes perfect sense.

 The key to minimising your taxes is planning.
 If you leave it until just before tax time, the chances are you won't be able to take full advantage of all the entitlements available to you.

-Book a tax planning review meeting now to give yourself the best chance of minimising your tax this year.
+Book a free initial tax planning meeting now to give yourself the best chance of minimising your tax this year.

 One size never fits all

 The important principle is that everyone’s situation is different which means a “one size fits all” approach does not work when it comes to tax planning.
 The plan must take into account your business circumstances and the goals you want to achieve.
 Tax planning does not always involve minimising tax, sometimes the best option is to do nothing.
 Unless you have reviewed your situation you won’t know and worse still you could make decisions that are bad for business in the long term.